Hub-aware Random Walk Graph Embedding Methods for Classification: Experiments and Results

-Trained classification models are evaluated by the 10-fold cross-validation procedure~\cite{refaeilzadeh2009cross} in which we compute the macro-averaged values of precision, recall and $F_{1}$ scores from confusion matrices obtained in each cross-validation step.
 Let $C$ denote the set of classes (labels) and let $e$ be the confusion matrix obtained in an arbitrary cross-validation step, where $e_{i,j}$ is the number of test examples (nodes from the test dataset) belonging to class $i$ that were classified into class $j$.
 Then, the accuracy of a classification model is defined as the number of correctly classified test examples:

 Contrary to accuracy, precision and recall are computed per class and then averaged into single scores.
 The precision for class $i$ is the fraction of test examples assigned to class $i$ that actually belong to class $i$: